argonne-lcf/user-guides/docs/polaris/visualization/paraview-manual-launch.md

 Client connected.
 ```

-At this point you can use Paraview normally.
+At this point you can use ParaView normally.